-You’ll need to introduce the L&D team.
+You’ll need to introduce the L&D team, the people behind the brand.
 And, indeed, make sure the organization and its learners understand that there is an L&D team, and it works as a collective to bring vital learning to them.

 Introduce the team through meet and greet sessions.
 Include the team on org charts.
 Provide profiles of team members on internal and external information sites.
 Use company newsletters, wikis and other social media outlets to post information and images.
 These profiles should emphasize the experience that exists within the team and outline the specific areas for which team members have a responsibility, whether it’s for compliance, onboarding, leadership or any key training area.

 The marketing of L&D can be summarized in a mission statement and strapline that should accompany any learning program or initiative instigated and curated by L&D.

 Once the L&D brand is established make sure it’s used consistently across the organisation whenever L&D launches new learning, conducts or markets an event or initiative.
 The branding marks and cements L&D’s identity within the organization.